Stockholm Gay Travel

 Embrace nature at Kungliga Djurgården, Stockholm’s most beautiful park.
 You can get here in only 15 minutes by scooter or car.

-The adjacent French Restaurant Boulebar is fantastic.
-They’re popular for brunch, but also a fantastic place for a snack or a couple beers.
+The French Restaurant Boulebar, adjacent to the park, is fantastic.
+It’s popular for brunch, but also as a casual spot for a snack or beer on the outdoor patio.

 Walk along the gorgeous promenade nearby, which is just to the north of Park Rålambshovsparken.
 I loved the small seating areas perched on docks over the water.